sahthevandal/CSAwesome/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

        {
            for (int row = 0; row < 5; row++)
            {
-               // Change the inner loop to count backwards from i to 0 for (int col = 0; col <= row; col++)
+               // Change the inner loop to count from row up to 5 for (int col = 0; col <= row; col++)
                {
                    System.out.print("*");